kr1shnasomani/Pedestrian-Vehicle-Detection/README.md

 2. Before running the code enter the path of the image whose segemented image you want see

-3. Also enter the path of the location where you want to save the resultant file ()
+3. Also enter the path of the location where you want to save the resultant file (`both-resultant-image.png`, `pedestrian-resultant-image.png` and `vehicle-resultant-image.png`)

 4. The following images show how the output will look like: